raeitran/translator-how-to/README.md

-# Translator-how-to
+# Translator How To

-Hello hello new translator!
+## Hello hello new translator!